daniel-tanaka-x/bitcoin_piggybank/README.md

 It will generate a new unused bitcoin address everytime it detects an incoming tx until the total number of UTXO reaches 21.
 Once it hits 21, it will generate a message to move your sats to somewhere else.

+## Hardware list
+- Raspberry Pi Zero 2W: https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/
+- Waveshare 2.13inch E-Ink display HAT for Raspberry Pi: https://www.waveshare.com/2.13inch-e-paper-hat.htm

+Unfortunately, I have no skills to create 3D piggyban models for this project.
+So there is no cases for it.
+I'm sorry.

+## Commands to prepare the environment

 Prepare a virtual env
 ```
 python3 -m venv venv